Full Circle with Michael Palin: Episode Six: Australia and New Zealand

 Palin begins in Darwin, where he catches a truck down to Katherine.
 There, he visits a crocodile farm and helps hatch a few eggs.
 (Palin wanted the camera to focus on the fact he held a baby crocodile in his hands for five seconds.)
 Nearby, he checks out an animal rehabilitation centre.
 Down to King's Creek, he participates in an exciting camel hunt which results in Palin actually getting one.
 Down to Alice Springs, he catches the Ghan train down to Adelaide, where he participates in the Desperate and Dateless Ball.
 Then he takes part in a cow race, where he finishes second.
-In Sydney, he make a cameo appearance in the soap opera Home and Away.
+In Sydney, he makes a cameo appearance in the soap opera Home and Away.

-On to Auckland, New Zealand, he catches a train down to the town of Kaikoura.
+On to Auckland, New Zealand, he catches a train down to the town of Kaikōura.
 There he participates in a Māori acceptance ceremony where he spoke and sang a song he learned at Shrewsbury.
 Palin then travels to Aoraki / Mount Cook and Queenstown for lessons in mountaineering and rafting.
 He then watches bungee jumping and chats with A. J. Hackett, who developed the sport.
 Palin then ventures south to the University of Otago in Dunedin, where he is caught in the middle of orientation-week activities.
 Palin has now reached the halfway point—at least on land—around the Pacific.